Orange-Braised Carrots and Parsnips

 6. Discard the thyme sprigs.

-7. Add another ¼ cup of freshly squeezed orange juice, lemon juice and fresh parsley to the vegetables right before serving and gently toss to coat.
+7. Add another ¼ cup of freshly squeezed orange juice, lemon juice and fresh parsley to the vegetables right before serving.
+Mix gently, seasoning with salt and pepper if needed.